ajslater/codex/README.md

 ### Install & Run with Docker

-All dependancies are bundled in the official [Docker Image](https://hub.docker.com/r/ajslater/codex).
+All dependencies are bundled in the official [Docker Image](https://hub.docker.com/r/ajslater/codex).
 Instructions for running the docker image are on the Docker Hub README.
 This is the recommended way to run Codex.

 You'll then want to read the [Administration](#administration) section of this document.